Reiki Recordkeeping and Documentation

 This statement form should list your practice policies such as late policy, cancellation policy, types of payments you accept, and more.
 It should acquaint the client with the rules that you have set forth to make your practice run smoothly and to make your time together with your client most effective and relaxed.
 Everyone appreciates knowing the ground rules.
 There is a sample form in your Members Area at the IARP site as well.

 After you have finished your session you should make notes while it is still fresh in your mind.
 This should become part of your client’s record.
 It should list any likes or dislikes they might have, aches or pains, concerns, or any other comments that you feel might be useful to you during future sessions with this person.
-You might also wish to list a specific approach you have taken, for example if you are skilled in and if you decided to use more than one modality and how the client reacted, aromatherapy and music preferences, or any notes for future approaches that you think might be beneficial to the client.
+You might also wish to list a specific approach you have taken, especially if you use more than one modality, and how the client reacted.
+Record your client’s aromatherapy and music preferences, or any other notes for future appointments that you think might be beneficial to the client.

 Other Helpful Forms of Documentation